 This also means that babies will often wake up for night feedings every 3 or 4 hours, since the last time they were fed or slept.
 They have to replenish calories lost during digestion and maintain deep restful sleep cycles.

 Researchers have found that babies who are 6 months old or older gradually enter a stable period in their sleep, and can usually stay asleep for more than 5 hours at night.

-Why my Baby Wake Up Every Hour At Night?
+Why does my Baby Wake Up Every Hour At Night?

-Here we list out the 9 most common reasons that causes baby’s frequently waking up and crying at night.
+Here we list out the 9 most common reasons that cause babies frequently wake up and cry at night.